kaosneverdied/seasnake/README.md

     * market_cap -> float
     * floor_price -> float

-The following example illustrates how to will retireve a single Asset and access some of its attributes
+The following example illustrates how to will retireve a single asset and access some of its attributes

 ```python
 asset_contract_address = "0x06012c8cf97bead5deae237070f9587f8e7a266d"